atlemann/atlemann.github.io/_drafts/mqtt.md

 ---
 layout: post
-title:  "Interacting between devices with MQTT"
+title:  "Interacting with devices using MQTT"
 categories: fsharp
 tags: f# fsharp futurehome mqtt fimp
 ---

-# Interacting between devices with MQTT
+This is part of [Sergey Thion's](https://sergeytihon.com) awesome [F# advent calendar](https://sergeytihon.com/fsadvent/).
+Thanks for organizing one again!

+Code related to this post is located in the `FsAdvent2022` branch in [this](https://github.com/atlemann/FsFimp/tree/FsAdvent2022) repository.

 In this post we're going to try to interact with the smart home [MQTT](https://mqtt.org) API for [FutureHome](https://github.com/futurehomeno/fimp-api).
 Fortunately for us, someone has already created a MQTT client library for us, available [here](https://www.nuget.org/packages/MQTTnet/).
-And someone has been so kind as to extend it with observables, instead of having to deal with the utterly useless thing that is vanilla events.
+And someone has been so kind as to extend it with observables, instead of having to deal with the utterly useless thing called events.
 That library can be found [here](https://www.nuget.org/packages/MQTTnet.Extensions.External.RxMQTT.Client).
-Code related to this post is located in the `FsAdvent2022` branch in [this](https://github.com/atlemann/FsFimp/tree/FsAdvent2022) repository.

 # FIMP